 - With analytics and search engine providers that assist us in the improvement and optimisation of our website

-- Subject to you prior consent, and only if you are a club Member, we will provide your name and email address to the Club Professional so that he can contact you with relevant promotional information
+- Subject to your prior consent, and only if you are a club member, we will provide your name and email address to the Club Professional so that he can contact you with relevant promotional information

 We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.